seibert-media/teamvault/README.md

 Now open http://localhost:8000

+If you have problems with server terminating use NPM istead of Bun

 ## Scheduled background jobs

 We use [huey](https://huey.readthedocs.io/en/latest/) to run background jobs.
 This requires you to run a second process, in parallel to TeamVault itself.
 You can launch it via `manage.py`: